U.S. bans travel from Brazil as coronavirus also surges in Mexico

 Travel also has been restricted from China as well as some European nations.

 Mexico, meanwhile, last week climbed into the top 10, displacing Canada.
-Its total so far Sunday was 7,179 deaths after 3,353 two weeks ago and 5,045 seven days ago.
+Its total on Sunday was 7,179 deaths after 3,353 two weeks ago and 5,045 seven days ago.

 Conversely, the six European nations in the top 10 -- Britain, Italy, Spain, France, Belgium and Germany -- have seen a dramatic decline in the number of deaths.
 Combined, they posted 325 on Sunday and 533 deaths Saturday, according to Worldometers.info.
 Their combined daily highs total 5,319.